-In 1961, he moved Stateside to San Francisco, joining his family, who had relocated there the previous year.
+In 1961 he moved Stateside to San Francisco, joining his family who had relocated there the previous year.
 Destiny had most certainly brought Carlos to the right place at the right time, planting him smack in the middle of the of the burgeoning and hugely influential Bay Area music scene, as well as in an era-defining melting pot of cultural, political, and artistic change.
-In this climate, Carlos continued to evolve his unique, genre-bending style, and in 1966, he took his music to the people with the debut performance of "the Santana Blues Band".
-For the next two years, the group was swept up in a whirlwind of acclaim and popularity that carried them from Bill Graham's historic Fillmore West to the main stage at Woodstock, where on August 16, 1969, the Santana band's gale-force Latin-flavored rock was delivered to the masses.
+In this climate, Carlos continued to evolve his unique, genre-bending style, and in 1966, he took his music to the people with the debut performance of The Santana Blues Band.
+For the next two years the group was swept up in a whirlwind of acclaim and popularity that carried them from Bill Graham's historic Fillmore West to the main stage at Woodstock, where on August 16th, 1969, the Santana band's gale-force Latin-flavored Rock was delivered to the masses.

 In April and May 2006, Santana toured Europe, where he featured his son Salvador Santana's band as his opening act.
-In 2007, Carlos appeared, along with Sheila E. and José Feliciano, on Gloria Estefan's tune "No Llores", from the album "90 Millas".
+In 2007, Carlos appeared, along with Sheila E. and Jose Feliciano, on Gloria Estefan's tune "No Llores", from the album "90 Millas".
 He also teamed again with Chad Kroeger for the hit single "Into the Night".
-On a personal note, his wife of 34 years, Deborah, filed for divorce on October 19th, citing "irreconcilable differences".
+On a personal note, his wife of thirty-four years, Deborah, filed for divorce on October 19th, citing irreconcilable differences.

 Carlos became engaged to Cindy Blackman after proposing to her during a concert at Tinley Park in Chicago, Illinois on July 9th, 2010.
 The two were married in December and took up residence in Marin County, California.
 Santana was scheduled to begin a two-year run at the specially re-configured House of Blues at the Mandalay Bay Resort And Casino in Las Vegas beginning in May 2012.